wilderzone/ta-network-api/README.md

 - `disconnect`: Fired after the connection with the server has closed.
 - `send`:
 - `receive`: Fired whenever the connection receives some data from the server.
 The data received (in the form of an EnumTree) is passed to any callbacks registered to this listener.

+### Messages

+The API comes with some handy presets for sending data to the logon server:
+- GenericMessage
+- AuthMessage
+- ServerListMessage

 ### Examples